-Launch Pointe will serve as a one-stop resource for work-based learning and career development – linking graduates with employers and future employers with a pipeline of talent.
-Working with both large and small business employers, Launch Pointe will develop internships that match students with training opportunities that align with their programs of study to further enhance their classroom instruction and support academic learning outcomes.
+Launch Pointe serves as a one-stop resource for work-based learning and career development – linking graduates with employers and future employers with a pipeline of talent.
+Working with both large and small business employers, Launch Pointe develops internships that match students with training opportunities that align with their programs of study to further enhance their classroom instruction and support academic learning outcomes.

 Once fully established, Launch Pointe will target small business owners from the College’s alumni to provide access to a host of services and resource organizations, helping to sustain their ongoing growth while providing additional internship opportunities to students.

 Launch Pointe serves several key audiences, including: